 There are two types of approaches used by the dentist for treating gum disease, the surgical and non-surgical.
 Here’s a Look at some information on both of them:

 This approach of treating gum disease consists of deep cleaning.
 The process is used for cleaning deep under the gum line for removing hardened bacterial plaque and other bacterial deposits.
 The dentist in Anchorage, AK will first numb the area which he intends to clean.
 It takes only a little bit of anaesthesia to help the patient feel relaxed.
-The periodontist near AK 99503 will then clean the area above and below the gum line and remove plaque and tartar.
+The periodontist in Anchorage 99503 will then clean the area above and below the gum line and remove plaque and tartar.
 This process will leave your root surface smooth and non-plaque retentive.
 After the cleaning process, the gums can heal and size of periodontal pockets can reduce.

 Depending on your situation, the scaling and root canal treatment can take one or multiple visits.
 It will be decided on the basis of the extent of your gum disease.
 The dentist may also use antibiotic or antiseptic therapy.